NASA Astronaut Group 16

 NASA Astronaut Group 16 ("The Sardines") was a group of 44 astronauts announced by NASA on May 1, 1996.
 The class was nicknamed "The Sardines" for being such a large class, humorously implying that their training sessions would be as tightly packed as sardines in a can.
 These 44 candidates compose the largest astronaut class to date.
 NASA selected so many candidates in preparation for the anticipated need for ISS crew members, along with regular shuttle needs.
-Nine of the 44 astronauts selected were from other countries including 5 from Europe and 2 from Canada and Japan.
+Nine of the 44 astronauts selected were from other countries, including 1 each from 5 Europe nations and 2 each from Canada and Japan.

-Three members of this group, William C. McCool, David M. Brown, and Laurel B. Clark, died in the Space Shuttle Columbia disaster.
+Three members of this group, William C. McCool, David M. Brown, and Laurel B. Clark, died in the 2003 Space Shuttle Columbia disaster, during STS-107.
 These three received the Congressional Space Medal of Honor.

+The group includes identical twins Mark and Scott J. Kelly.
+The group also includes Lisa Nowak, who was expelled from the astronaut corps in 2007.